 However, vegetable sources of omega-3 fatty acids (such as flaxseed oil, chia seeds, hemp oil or linseed) should be present in everyone’s daily menu.
-As for quantity, it doesn’t have to be a whole spoon of flaxseed oil (as you can see it in the menu above) – the minimum amount of omega-3 is half a teaspoon – but it depends on the amount of omega-6 fats consumed during the day (or: on a daily basis).
+As for quantity, it doesn’t have to be a whole spoon of flaxseed oil (as you can see it in the menu above).
+The minimum amount of omega-3 is half a teaspoon.
+It depends on the amount of omega-6 fats consumed during the day (or: on a daily basis).

 Vegans should supplement vitamin B12 as well, in that the active form of this vitamin is not found in vegetable products.